ZKAT8IT/zTools/README.md

 ![Screen Capture](resources/ScreenCapture.png)

-### Window Capture
+### Window Capture ( Beta )

-Will return a 128x128 Image capture of the application at designated coordinates.
+Will return a 128x128 Image capture of the application at designated coordinates. ( Still In Progress )
   - Note: Border Option will make the selected sides transparent by the amount of pixels selected, useful for displaying a border around the image.

 ![Window Capture](resources/WindowCapture.png)